 - YouTube streaming support with subtitles.
 The user can also set the quality option in the player.

 - Includes tool to search YouTube videos within the player.

 - Built-in tool for downloading subtitles.

-- Includes audio equaliser, video filters, subtitle sync, and other options.
+- Includes audio equalizer, video filters, subtitle sync, and other options.

 - Custom skin support.

 - Freedom to customise the toolbar and other areas of the player.

 Add the SMPlayer PPA to your Ubuntu system which will allow you to install SMPlayer on Linux:

 Born as Sonance in 2005, the open source Linux media player Banshee is released under the MIT License.
 It’s maintained by a team of around 300 people along with support from GNOME project which provides the infrastructure for IRC, git hosting, issue tracking, etc. Powering Banshee is a multimedia framework known as GStreamer, it handles all the processing job for various audio and video formats.

 Here are some features of the Banshee Linux media player: